Home » Ted Bundy Seattle Locations » This Location

 Although this was the first of Bundy's dump sites to be discovered, it wasn't the first one that he used.

 His first dump site was at a nearby location on Taylor Mountain.
-However, that wasn't uncovered until roughly six months later, in March of 1975.
+However, that wasn't uncovered until roughly six months later, in March 1975.

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates